Radolumbo/spinner/README.md

-# spinner
+# Spinner
-A simple react app to run a spinner on different options
+Making decisions is hard.
+I made this app to do it for me.